 Newer generation of faster payment systems, such as The Clearing House’s Real-Time Payments, have a set of additional features to support new customer needs, such as a ‘Request to Pay’ component, which may disintermediate cards in some B2B, B2C, and P2P scenarios, and an ‘Enhanced Data’ capability to allow more reference data (invoices, remittance advices etc.) to be carried with the payment.
 This new functionality is facilitated by the use of ISO20022 XML file structures.

 So, where do faster payments fit amongst other payment types, beyond just speed?

-As can be seen from Figure 1, Faster Payments typically sits between the speed of a real time gross settlement (RTGS) or card payment, and the cost of an ACH payment.
+Faster Payments typically sits between the speed of a real time gross settlement (RTGS) or card payment, and the cost of an ACH payment.
 The fixed pricing nature makes it a suitable potential alternative to Card for e-commerce, particularly when used with Open Banking type initiatives.
-However for Point-of-Sale (POS), other factors come into play.
+However, for Point-of-Sale (POS), other factors come into play.
 For example, while today’s real-time payment systems can process payments within seconds, they’re no match for the almost instant speed of card transactions, which is what is demanded in high-volume retail.
 Low merchant acceptance of a new payment types and acquiring banks’ reluctance to offer card alternatives are also tempering the growth of non-card POS payments.
-It could be argued, however, that POS is becoming less important as the consumer mind-set shifts towards ‘click and collect’ fulfilment options (order online, collect in store).
+It could be argued, however, that POS is becoming less important as the consumer mind-set shifts towards ‘click and collect’ fulfillment options (order online, collect in-store).

 It’s worth noting that Same Day ACH (e.g. NACHA, and SEPA-specific same day schemes), although clearing quicker than standard ACH, do not fit into the general definition of faster payments.